Best National Parks in Utah: The Utah Mighty 5

 In addition, there are several other national park units in Utah including Golden Spike National Historical Park, Glen Canyon National Recreation Area, Hovenweep National Monument, and Mormon National Historical Trail.

-Utah national parks map
+Utah National Parks map

 Click on the map to go to the shared map in Google Maps.